thijsfranck/discord-app-example/README.md

 ### Running the Bot

-With your development environment set up, you can run the bot using the following command:
+With your development environment and the Discord bot token set up, you can run the bot using the following command:

 ```bash
 poetry run python main.py